SOH3IL10/Restaurant/README.md

 # Restaurant
-Hi this is a restaurant website. in this site you can give information about our resturant, book a table, see our Chefs, see a delicious menu, customer feedback and ...
+Hi this is a restaurant website. in this site you can take information about our restaurant, book a table, see our Chefs, see a delicious menu, customer feedback and ...

 website link :
 https://soh3il10.github.io/Restaurant/